CommArc/phishbuckets/README.md

 make 20 campaigns to target them.
 Once finished it's helpful to be able to clean up the gophish "Dashboard" view by deleting all these campaigns - and the ten "sub-groups" of users.
 The script _pbcleanup_ allows this.

-## Spear-phishing

-The _pbcreate_spear_ script is included; but should probably be avoided as it uses a rather hackery approach.